 - Take shorter showers and turn off the shower while soaping up, then turn it back on to rinse.

-- Cut down the amount of water flushed down the toilet.
-Put a two-litre plastic bottle full of water in the cistern of your toilet.
-This could save you up to 7 300 litres of water each year.
+- Cut down the amount of water flushed down the toilet by placing a 2 litre plastic bottle full of water in the water tank (cistern) of your toilet.

-- When washing dishes by hand, do not leave the water running for rinsing.
-And if you have a double-basin, fill one with soapy water and one with rinse water.
+- When washing dishes by hand, don't leave the water running to rinse dishes.

 In the Garden

-- Put a covering layer around trees and plants.
-Covering will slow evaporation of moisture and will also discourage weed growth.
+- Put a covering layer (mulch) around trees and plants.
+Covering will slow evaporation and will also discourage weeds from growing.

-- Water your lawn long enough for the moisture to soak down to the roots.
+- Water your garden at sunrise and sunset.
+Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
-For winter rainfall areas, this is in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
-In summer rainfall areas, it is spring and early summer for the same reason.
+For winter rainfall areas, you'll need to plant in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
+In summer rainfall areas, you can plant in spring and early summer.

 In the Industrial and Commercial Sector

 - Define water requirements for your department, building or unit of production.